 A movie which was a surprise hit and got a positive response from viewers and audiences alike, ‘Europa Report’ begins with a non-linear narrative about what transpired aboard the spaceship en route to Europa, one of Jupiter’s moons, over a course of 22 months.
 The mission is privately funded by Europa Ventures and is based on the idea that Europa may have sustained life.
 As the crew of six heads to Europa, after a few initial setbacks and the communication blackout, everyone is grief-stricken over a member’s death, who was out on an EVA to repair the comms.
 The remaining crew of five manage to land the craft on Europa but miss their designated spot.

 As the events unfold, they come to realise they may not be able to leave the place, because of the dangers that surround them on the unknown planetoid.
 Meanwhile, the mission control is made aware of the happenings inside the craft by recorded videos sent to them after a successful repair of comms.
 Made on a relatively lesser budget, ‘Europa Report’ still manages to impress with its stunning details and thrilling storyline.

 Read More: Best Time Travel Movies of All Time

 20. Solaris (2002)

-A remake of Andrei Tarkovsky’s 1972 classic and one of the few remakes that manage to retain the greatness of the original while approaching the story with a unique new perspective.
+This one is a remake of Andrei Tarkovsky’s 1972 classic and is one of the few remakes that manage to retain the greatness of the original while approaching the story with a unique new perspective.
 Starring George Clooney, the film is the story of a troubled psychologist who is sent to investigate the crew of an isolated research station orbiting a bizarre planet.
 Mysterious, beautiful and affecting, ‘Solaris’ is about how cruel memories sometimes can be.
 Even though the film flopped when it released, it is well respected in sci-fi fan communities and among critics.

 Read More: Best Childhood Movies of All Time